Rexsell/Vz235-mods/psuRadiatorMount/README.md

 Standart radiator for 120mm fan

-Also i have added remixed fan guard, so you can easily use 'VzBot-like' guard in your design And cutouts for nylon ties to fix your tube
+Also i have added remixed fan guard, so you can easily use 'VzBot-like' guard in your design.

+And cutouts for nylon ties to fix your tube

 Splitter can be found [here](https://aliexpress.ru/item/1005004807850181.html), SY30 3 Way 5 Port is used in design, should be enough.
 But you can choose bigger splitter, but you are able to mount it on 2 screws instead of 4